VoICE Immunization Evidence: Return on investment

-The greatest cost savings to be had by introducing new vaccines and increasing immunization coverage would occur in countries and regions with high disease burden and/or large populations
+The greatest cost savings from introducing new vaccines and increasing immunization coverage would occur in countries and regions with high disease burden and large populations.

-In a modeled analysis of the economic impact of vaccine use in the world’s 72 poorest countries, for countries included in the analyses from the African region, scaling up coverage of the Rotavirus (RVV) vaccine to 90% was projected to result in more than $900 million in treatment costs averted.
+Key Evidence: In a modeled analysis of the economic impact of vaccine use in the world’s 72 poorest countries, for countries included in the analyses from the African region, scaling up coverage of the Rotavirus (RVV) vaccine to 90% was projected to result in more than US$900 million in treatment costs averted.

 The interruption of disease outbreaks through vaccination can yield a significant return on investment.